geoserver/geoserver/doc/en/user/source/restconfig/rest-config-api.rst

    Currently the relationship between a coverage store and a coverage is one to one.
 However there is currently work underway to support multi-dimensional coverages, so in the future this parameter is likely to change.

+.. _coverage_recalculate:

+Some properties of Coverages are automatically recalculated when necessary.
+In particular, the native bounding box is recalculated when the projection or projection policy are changed, and the lat/lon bounding box is recalculated when the native bounding box is recalculated, or when a new native bounding box is explicitly provided in the request.
+*The native and lat/lon bounding boxes are never automatically recalculated when they are explicitly included in the request.*
+In addition, the client may explicitly request a fixed set of fields to calculate by including a comma-separated list of their names as a parameter named ``recalculate``.
+For example:

+   * ``recalculate=`` (empty parameter): Do not calculate any fields, regardless of the projection, projection policy, etc.
+     This might be useful to avoid slow recalculation when operating against large datasets.
+   * ``recalculate=nativebbox``: Recalculate the native boundingbox, do not recalculate the lat/lon bounding box.
+   * ``recalculate=nativebbox,latlonbbox``: Recalculate both the native boundingbox and the lat/lon bounding box.

 Coverages
 ---------